Combatd/Hybrid_Cloud_Foundations/README.md

 * Provides detailed visualization of communications between VMs, making it simple and straight-forward to set the right policies for the environment.
 * Micro-segmentation provides granular control and governance of all traffic into and out of a VM, or groups of VMs.
 It ensures that only permitted traffic between application tiers or other logical boundaries is allowed and protects against advanced threats propagating within the virtual environment.
 * Provides API-based notifications enabling third-party network devices to observe VM lifecycle events, such as the instantiation of a new VM into the Nutanix environment.

+### Software Components: Prism
+This is Prism, the single dashboard from which you can manage your entire Nutanix solution.

+Prism is a distributed management plane that uses advanced data analytics and heuristics to simplify and streamline common workflows, eliminating the need for separate management solutions for servers, storage networks, storage, and virtualization.
+It provides a unified management interface that can generate actionable insights for optimizing virtualization, provides infrastructure management and everyday operations.

+In Prism, Nutanix administrators can easily manage and operate their end-to-end virtual environments.

+Just as Acropolis creates a data plane that spans the entire cluster for performance and resiliency, Prism creates the same resiliency for management and operational intelligence.

+The information in Prism focuses on common operational tasks grouped into four areas:

+* Infrastructure management
+* Operational insight
+* Capacity planning
+* Performance monitoring